movingpandas/mobiml/README.md

 mamba env create -f environment.yml
 ```

+### Environment notes

+As of August 2024, pip installing the current latest Flower version (flwr-1.10.0) installes numpy-1.26.4.
+There seems to be no numpy 2.0 support in Flower yet.

 ## MobiML modules

 MobiML contains various modules for learning and data preprocessing for movement data.